Mortisshadow/minimal-tv-icons/README.md

 ## Icon Requests

 Want an icon that isn't in the pack yet?
-You can request one — but please read this first.
+You can request one — but please read the Philosophy and Style Guidelines sections first.

 I will only work with high-quality source material.
 When submitting a request, you have two options: